gcanti/tcomb-form/GUIDE.md

 ### Items configuration

-To configure all the items in a list set the `item` option:
+To configure all the items in a list, set the `item` option:

 ```js
 var Colors = t.list(t.Str);